 To make an appointment that suits you please phone your local maternity unit:

-You can also get free whooping cough and flu vaccinations through your GP or local doctor
+You can also get free whooping cough vaccinations through your GP or local doctor